andreiursudev/stack-reporter/README.md

 Using Aspect-oriented programming(AOP) concepts and the AspectJ implementation of them, made Stack-Reporter behave as a plugin that can be applied, with minimal effort, to any Java project without requiring modification to the existing code.

-One of the biggest challenges when implementing the Stack-Reporter was to combine the call and execute pointcuts and their advices in order to model the method call stack in recursive way.
-This helped minimize the amount of data needed to be written to the log file and also the number of times the log file needed to be touched.

 # How to use
 1. Clone this GitHub repo and install the stack-reporter artefact into your local maven repository using the command:
     ```